Iuliia-Bogdanova/My-Pomodoro-Timer/README.md

 Pomodoro Timer in desktop and mobile versions.
 HTML, CSS, JavaScript.
-Pomodoro Timer in desktop and mobile versions.
-HTML, CSS, JavaScript.

 Pomodoro timer counts down 25 minutes for work and 5 minutes for break.
 After the first 30-minute round of Work + Break, the message "The first round of the Pomodoro technique is completed" is displayed.
 After each following round, the message "Another round of the Pomodoro technique is completed" is displayed.